Shawn Olmstead: College

 winning it twice in 2001 and 2004.
 During his senior season Olmstead started at libero, recorded the third-most digs in a single season (230) in school history, and earned Mountain Pacific Sports Federation All-Tournament honors.

-He graduated from BYU in 2004 and joined the coaching staff at Cal Poly San Luis Obispo in 2005 where he also served as recruiting coordinator.
-During that lone season he helped turn the Mustangs from a 5–24 team to a 19–6 record.
-The following April Olmstead moved back to Utah where he joined the Utah State Aggies coaching staff for an additional two seasons.
+Coaching career

-BYU Coaching
+After graduating from BYU in 2004, Olmstead joined the coaching staff at California Polytechnic State University, San Luis Obispo, where he also served as recruiting coordinator.
+During that lone season, in 2005 he helped turn the Mustangs from a 5–24 team to a 19–6 record.
+The following April, Olmstead moved back to Utah, where he joined the coaching staff at Utah State University for two seasons.

 In 2008, Olmstead returned to BYU to help revitalize the women's volleyball team.
-After 4 years Olmstead was offered the position of head coach when Shay Goulding resigned.
-He agreed upon the condition that Heather be allowed to come on as his assistant.
+After four years Olmstead, was offered the position of head coach when Shay Goulding resigned.
+He agreed upon the condition that his sister, Heather. be allowed to come on as his assistant.
 The two worked together for four seasons until he moved over to the men's team.

-During his time as head coach Olmstead has led BYU to the national championship match 4 times (one women's, three men's) as well as coached numerous All-Americans.
-Shawn attributes the success to being willing to learn.
+During his time as head coach, Olmstead has led BYU to the national championship match four times (one women's, three men's) as well as coached numerous All-Americans.
+He attributes the success to being willing to learn.